trigger-corp/trigger.io-file/module/docs/index.md

 The ``forge.file`` namespace allows storage of files on the local system and selection from the users saved photos and videos.

-## TODO

-* TODO We need a forge.file.getMimeType() method

 ## File objects

 File objects are simple JavaScript objects which can be serialised using JSON.stringify and safely stored in Forge preferences.

 ### Definition

-A File object contains at least the following keys:
+A File object contains the following keys:

     {
-        "endpoint": "/tmp",
+        "endpoint": "/temporary",
-        "resource": "/images/23e4567-e89b-12d3-a456-426614174000.png",
+        "resource": "23e4567-e89b-12d3-a456-426614174000.png",
     }

-* `endpoint`
-* `resource`

-Other keys may include:

-    "filename": "23e4567-e89b-12d3-a456-426614174000.png"
-    "mimetype": "image/jpg" | "image/mov"
+* `endpoint` represents one of the storage types exposed by the built-in webserver for use by your app.
+* `resource` represents the (optional) path and filename of the resource available from the specified endpoint.

-For more information see: TODO /docs/current/api/core/types.html
+For more information see: [Core Types](/docs/current/api/core/types.html)

 ### Persistence

-Unless explicitly saved into permanent storage, assume that files are temporary
+Unless explicitly saved to permanent storage, assume that all file objects are temporary.

 >::Note:: For more information about how to cache remote files in your app, see [Caching files](/docs/current/recipes/offline/cache.html).